 - Time Management

 If you are keen to become a chartered psychologist, further education and qualifications are necessary to register as a practitioner psychologist.
 You can tailor this to the specific area of psychology that you would like to specialise in such as counselling, educational, health, occupational, health, sport and exercise or forensic psychology.

 For those that want a mixture of both research and teaching, a popular choice is to undertake research at Masters and PhD level.

 What are psychology graduates doing?

 After six months of graduating, nearly half of all psychology graduates are in full time employment, and over 20% went on to further study.
-The most popular career choices amongst psychology graduates include care workers (12%), teaching and childcare support (7%), welfare and housing (8%), therapy (6%) and teaching (5%).

 Study the human mind and behaviour in this professionally accredited Masters programme – your first step towards becoming a chartered psychologist.

 This programme is designed for graduates with an Honours degree in a discipline other than psychology – or a non-accredited psychology Honours degree who wish to specialise in psychology.